 Telluride Travel Guide

-At the southern tip of the Rocky Mountains, tucked into a canyon ringed by the soaring peaks of the San Juan Mountains, lies the tiny historic mining town and holiday destination of Telluride, which, twinned with its modern purpose-built 'alter-ego', Mountain Village, perched 9,500 feet (2,895m) up the mountain-side, forms one of America's most spectacular ski resorts.
+Tucked into a canyon ringed by the soaring peaks of the San Juan Mountains, the tiny historic mining town and holiday destination of Telluride lies at the southern tip of the Rocky Mountains.
+Twinned with its modern purpose-built 'alter-ego', Mountain Village, which is perched 9,500 feet (2,895m) up the mountain side, it forms one of America's most spectacular ski resorts.

 Skiing